-The recent Eastern Yar River Restoration Plan written for IW council says that: “Wroxall Stream has upstream areas that could be included in a runoff management scheme with significant benefits for both the sub-catchment and the Eastern Yar as a whole.
+The Eastern Yar River Restoration Plan written for IW council says that: “Wroxall Stream has upstream areas that could be included in a runoff management scheme with significant benefits for both the sub-catchment and the Eastern Yar as a whole.
 This would also help manage diffuse pollution from agriculture which has been identified as one of the potential reasons for failure of the water body.”

 The plan writers identified major pressures to be sedimentation, soil erosion and pollution transport, as do the riparian farmers in the area.
 This not only impacts the Wroxall waterbody, but the downstream Eastern Yar.